 Available Resources and Services

 Applicants are encouraged to work with CTRC during the project proposal development phase.
 The CTRC team can answer any questions regarding the voucher program and offer guidance to investigators on the most appropriate and cost-effective services to meet their individual research needs.
 In addition, they can connect applicants to other Tufts CTSI service providers who can provide methodological and technical support, recommend additional project team members, as well as assist teams with project design and planning.
 Those interested in taking advantage of Tufts CTSI’s free pre-award resources and services can request an in-person or virtual consultation by submitting a service request here.

 The CTRC Voucher Program

 About the CTRC

 The CTRC provides investigators with the infrastructure to conduct a range of state-of-the-art clinical studies and trials in neonatal, pediatric, adult, and geriatric research participants.
 The CTRC also offers resources to facilitate clinical research for studying the causes and progression of human disease and for translation of biomedical research to prevent, treat, or cure disease.
-It is led by experienced clinicians and is staffed by specialized clinical research nurses, research assistants, research study coordinators, and laboratory technicians qualified to provide support for every aspect of a clinical study and trial.
+It is led by experienced clinicians and is staffed by specialized clinical research nurses, research assistants, and research study coordinators qualified to provide support for every aspect of a clinical study and trial.

 The CTRC services are available to research teams across Tufts CTSI partner and collaborator institutions, but must include an investigator with a primary position or faculty appointment at Tufts Medical Center or Tufts University and a research protocol approved by the Tufts IRB.
 They may access CTRC’s resources and services at in- and out-patient facilities at Tufts Medical Center and across its affiliate locations of care.
 CTRC’s services include, but are not limited to, protocol design, regulatory and coordinating services, patient recruitment, subject randomization, data collection, routine and specialized nursing, sample collection, medical administration, and patient follow-up.
 To see a detailed list of CTRC’s expert services, please click here.

 About the CTRC Voucher Program